dylanstoudt/note-taker/README.md

 ## Installation

+Visit https://note-taker-dylan-stoudt-3fc40d92e5ce.herokuapp.com/ To access the homepage

+To run locally:
 Clone project, Run "NPM I" and "nodemon server.js", access web app via "localhost:3001"

 ## Usage
+SImply visit the URL https://note-taker-dylan-stoudt-3fc40d92e5ce.herokuapp.com/ To access the homepage, follow below steps you will be taken to the homepage, simply click on "Get started" to be taken to the notes directory, on this page you will be able to write a note with a title and body, you may save the note and it will populate on the left, click that notes title to see the body. you may also delete the notes.

-Upon opening "localhost:3001" in browser while the server is running locally, you will be taken to the homepage, simply click on "Get started" to be taken to the notes directory, on this page you will be able to write a note with a title and body, you may save the note and it will populate on the left, click that notes title to see the body. you may also delete the notes
+Alternatively, opening "localhost:3001" in browser while the server is running locally, you will be taken to the homepage, simply click on "Get started" to be taken to the notes directory, on this page you will be able to write a note with a title and body, you may save the note and it will populate on the left, click that notes title to see the body. you may also delete the notes.

 ## License